 Step Two: Determine the Risk Tolerance

 After setting your goals, the focus turns to the subject of risk.
 Specifically, how much risk must be assumed in order to accomplish the desired goals?
 To be useful, a risk assessment must be both quantitative and qualitative.
 By this I mean that not only is it important to know how much risk could cause a plan to fail, but we also need to know how much risk the portfolio owner can stand before abandoning the current plan of action.
-Therefore, questions as to time horizon and self-descriptive risk tolerance are important, it is also important to include questions that address behavioral finance.
+Therefore, while questions as to time horizon and self-descriptive risk tolerance are important, it is also important to include questions that address behavioral finance.
+We quantify your risk tolerance on a scale of 1 to 100.

 Step Three: Create the Benchmark (Policy) Portfolio

 Now that we have defined our goals and determined our risk tolerance, we determine where these two “intersect”.
 It would be useless to construct a portfolio with target goals that are higher than can be attained with an acceptable amount of risk.
 Conversely, it would be dangerous to build a portfolio that incorporates more risk than is necessary to accomplish the goals.
-Therefore, we will now construct a “portfolio” which is designed to accomplish the client’s goals with only the amount of risk necessary.
+Therefore, we will now construct a “portfolio” which is designed reflect your individual risk score.
+We call this your “nominal risk”.

 Step Four: Create the Statement of Investment Policy